vishvAsa/notes/sapiens/branches/Aryan/satem/balto-slavic/slavic/rus/articles/ukraine-invasion/rob-lee/rob-lee-notes.md

 > Some dark sarcasm is Russian military propagandist Aleksandr Sladkov’s commentary.
 Soldiers need to show heroism because someone has miscalculated Donbas offensive, he suggests.
 Russian security milieu is transiting into its habitual “empire is betraying its soldiers” mode.

 Sladkov is embedded with Russian forces and has covered several Russian wars.
 He's very well-sourced (he was the first person to be invited to an SSO exercise).
 Sounds like he shares Girkin's pessimism for the second stage of this war.

+## Attrition

+There was a question whether Russia suffered too much attrition in its maneuver units over the first 6 weeks to still be able to conduct a successful offensive in the Donbas and hold areas of Kherson and Kharkiv.
+You can only compensate so much for these losses with artillery.
+These issues underline how Russia had to achieve its goals quickly in Ukraine to have success.
+Russia invaded with 75% of its maneuver battalions (probably 80% now) + Rosgvardia.
+The US invaded Iraq in 2003 with 37% of its maneuver battalions, which meant it had units to rotate.

+Russia doesn't have a well-trained reserve, and its conscripts only serve for one year.
+Right when they become competent at their jobs, they are demobilized.
+Not clear how useful such a force would be, particularly without well-trained NCOs (who are currently in Ukraine).
+Conscripts are mostly trained at their units, but the vast majority of ground regiments/brigades are partially deployed to Ukraine.